-- 31. Since the start of the full-scale invasion of Ukraine, OHCHR has recorded credible allegations that the Russian Federation used Ukrainian children in Government-controlled territory to conduct surveillance and transmit information on the Ukrainian military, or to commit acts of sabotage and arson targeting military objectives or public property with links to the military.7 Most cases followed a similar pattern: individuals contacted boys and girls over social media and instructed them to set fire to objects, such as vehicles belonging to members of the military or railway equipment.
+- 31. Since the start of the full-scale invasion of Ukraine, OHCHR has recorded credible allegations that the Russian Federation used Ukrainian children in Government-controlled territory to conduct surveillance and transmit information on the Ukrainian military, or to commit acts of sabotage and arson targeting military objectives or public property with links to the military.
+Most cases followed a similar pattern: individuals contacted boys and girls over social media and instructed them to set fire to objects, such as vehicles belonging to members of the military or railway equipment.
 They promised to pay the children after receiving video proof of the arson.
 The Ukrainian authorities reported an increase in such incidents in 2024, which continued during the reporting period.
-According to the Office the Prosecutor General, criminal proceedings were initiated against 95 minors (72 boys and 23 girls) on national security grounds between 1 December 2024 and 31 May 2025.8 - 32.
+According to the Office the Prosecutor General, criminal proceedings were initiated against 95 minors (72 boys and 23 girls) on national security grounds between 1 December 2024 and 31 May 2025. - 32.
 Though this method of contact is designed to obfuscate responsibility, the content and context of the messages suggested that those responsible were linked to the Russian Federation.
 In some cases, Ukrainian law enforcement explicitly reported that they had linked the recruiters to the Russian Federation based on the use of Russian phone numbers, the type of tasks or sensitive information requested (e.g. monitoring of radio waves, movement and location of Ukrainian armed forces), and the fact that locations shared by recruiters were subsequently targeted by Russian armed forces. - 33.
 Since the end of 2024, the tasks given to children became significantly more violent, escalating to manufacturing or planting improvised explosive devices (IED).
-The Office of the Prosecutor General reported that it had identified the involvement of 19 boys and 4 girls in such activities as instructed by recruiters in the reporting period.9
+The Office of the Prosecutor General reported

-6Geneva Convention IV, art.
+&lt;sup>6 Geneva Convention IV, art.
 18; Additional Protocol I of the Geneva Conventions (Additional Protocol I), arts.
 12 and 48; ICRC IHL Customary Rules 7 and 28.

-7See OHCHR "The impact of the armed conflict and occupation on children's rights in Ukraine", para.
-69. 8Information received from the Office of the Prosecutor General of Ukraine.
+&lt;sup>7 See OHCHR "The impact of the armed conflict and occupation on children's rights in Ukraine", para.
+69.

+&lt;sup>8 Information received from the Office of the Prosecutor General of Ukraine.